Dollar Worries Have Central Banks Buying Gold Again

 Luca Rinaldi, the local archaeology superintendent, called the discovery exceptional and said that the coins have an inestimable value.
 Various Italian outlets reported that the coins could be worth millions of dollars.

 Italy’s Culture Minister Alberto Bonisoli praised the discovery, adding that the site has been home to several important finds.
 The coins are the latest Roman artifact discovered in recent years, with the 2,000-year-old Roman gold coin found in Jerusalem in 2016 being another prominent example.
-The Ministry of Cultural Heritage and Activities said that the Como coins have been moved to a restoration laboratory in Milan, where researchers are hoping to unlock more details regarding their origin.central banks, china, italy, silver, us dollar
+The Ministry of Cultural Heritage and Activities said that the Como coins have been moved to a restoration laboratory in Milan, where researchers are hoping to unlock more details regarding their origin.central banks, china, Featured, italy, silver, us dollar